On Bias: I. Disparate Bias

 To borrow an earlier phrase, teaching is not a matter of act but a matter of character.
 Someone may already agree with this before understanding what I mean.

 And if that’s somehow alarming, because not everyone is your friend, then note with added relief that practical wisdom is something we can exercise in concert with healthy scepticism.
 I say we can because, of course, not everybody does.
 On the other hand, the reverse is equally true: we can exercise our scepticism without practical wisdom.
-In any case, we implicate education – things people profess to know – and teaching.
+In any case, we implicate education – things people profess to know – and also teaching.

 But this continual reasoned weighing of possible outcomes is, in very large part, the daily work of teaching.
 Justifying each decision is arguably the greatest professional responsibility teachers face.
 So where some chosen course is the outcome of practical wisdom, then maybe let’s consider this to be meaningful teaching.